lucifayr/archwiki-rs/README.md

 If you don't mind your CPU and network becoming a bit saturated you can increase the amount of threads used to fetch data from the wiki.

-Keep in mind that you might get rate limited by the ArchWiki if make too many requests at once.
+Keep in mind that you might get rate limited by the ArchWiki if you make too many requests at once.

 ```sh
 archwiki-rs local-wiki -t 8